Walkthrough Tutorial: IFR Albury to Melbourne

-[AY_TWR] "Alpha Bravo Charlie, cleared for takeoff, make left turn."
+[AY_TWR] "Alpha Bravo Charlie, cleared for takeoff, make a left turn."

 [PILOT] "Left turn, cleared for takeoff, Alpha Bravo Charlie"

-Note: The only departure instruction you have been given is to make a left hand turn.
-This is standard procedure and you'll be expected to simply turn left after takeoff to take up your outbound course to DUGGI (you should endeavour to do this by 5nm from the field).
+Note: The only departure instruction you have been given is to make a left-hand turn.
+This is a standard procedure and you'll be expected to simply turn left after takeoff to take up your outbound course to DUGGI (you should endeavour to do this by 5nm from the field).
 The outbound course to DUGGI is the 207 Albury radial outbound.

 [PILOT] "Alpha Bravo Charlie, departure."